 Quickly, I go on.
 ‘Two days earlier, which was on Friday 13th March 2020, Mr. Mutahi Kagwe was the then Cabinet Secretary in charge of health.
 He said that the country had confirmed the first Colona Virus case in Kenya.’
 Wanjiru quickly asks, ‘Was it Corona or Colona?’
 Again, their mother and I look at each other and laugh.
 Wanjiru is now confused.
 ‘It was Corona only that the CS pronounced it as Colona,’ their mother answers and we now all laugh.
 ‘Again, hold that thought.’
 I say.

 ‘This reminds me, there was no hugging, no handshakes.
 We would either bump our elbows or something.
 Everyone was creative in their own way in terms of greetings.
-As days went on, more measures meant to prevent the spread of the virus.
-Public transport vehicles had to carry less passengers, everyone had to wear a mask whenever they went out in public…’ I say.
+As days went on, more measures were put in place to prevent the spread of the virus.
+Public transport vehicles had to carry fewer passengers, everyone had to wear a mask whenever they went out in public…’ I say.
 ‘How bad was that?
 It doesn’t sound so bad.’
 Wanjiru interrupts.

 I nod my head in agreement before continuing, ‘Very true.
 Discipline is very important.
 About the time, we’ll see about it.
 Now, if you were found outside during curfew time, the police would really descend on you with their batons.
 It was horrible.
 At times, you would be taken to an isolation center for a period not less than 14 days at your own cost.
 As time went by, the government imposed a lockdown!’
 Wanjiru quickly interrupts, ‘You mean the whole country was locked down as in no movement at all?’

 Wanjiru quickly comments, ‘That must have been a really tough time!’
 “You can say that again!” my wife replies.
 I add, ‘The virus disrupted our normal way of life in every known way.
 It slowed down the economy.
-Companies closed, people lost their jobs.
+Companies closed and people lost their jobs.
 It was really bad.
 Airports and airstrips were closed.’
-“So, what happened when it was declared that the country was virus free?”
+“So, what happened when it was declared that the country was virus-free?”
 Wanjiru asks.
-I look up, shake my head, close my eyes and say, ‘We gathered in groups and threw up our masks the way graduants throw their caps on their graduation day.
+I look up, shake my head, close my eyes, and say, ‘We gathered in groups and threw up our masks the way graduates throw their caps on their graduation day.
 We were so happy.
 We felt as if we had been born again, literally.’